Mike Greenberg

 Michael Darrow Greenberg (born August 6, 1967) is an American television anchor, television show host, radio show host for ESPN and ABC, and novelist.
 At ESPN, he hosted the weekday evening, most often Monday, SportsCenter and previously ESPN Radio's Mike & Mike show with Mike Golic.
 At sister network ABC, he was the host of Duel, which aired from 2007 to 2008, and co-hosted Battle of the Network Stars with Joe Tessitore.
 He has anchored ESPN's morning show Get Up since 2018, and has also anchored NBA coverage on NBA Countdown, along with NFL coverage on Sunday NFL Countdown.

-As of 2024, Greeny hosts his own radio show called #Greeny.

 Early life and career

-Mike was born to a Jewish family in New York, New York, and graduated from Stuyvesant High School in 1985.
+Mike Greenberg was born to a Jewish family in New York, New York, and graduated from Stuyvesant High School in 1985.
 In 1989, Greenberg graduated from Northwestern University, where he joined the Theta Chi fraternity, and started work as a sports anchor and reporter at WMAQ-AM in Chicago.
 He left WMAQ in 1992 to work for WSCR-Radio as a reporter (covering events such as the World Series and the Super Bowl) and talk show host.
 From 1993 to 1995, he also wrote a weekly syndicated column for the California-based Copley News Service.
 In 1994, he added reporting for SportsChannel Chicago to his résumé.
 In 1995, he left SportsChannel Chicago to work at CLTV, becoming an anchor, reporter, and host of a live call-in show.
 He left Chicago in September 1996 for ESPN, where he became one of the first hosts of ESPNEWS when it began broadcasting in November of that year.